mlswg/mls-architecture/draft-ietf-mls-architecture.md

 1. Issue credentials to clients that attest to bindings between identities and signature key pairs

-2. Enable a group member to verify that a credential presented by another member is valid with respect to a reference identifier
+2. Enable a client to verify that a credential presented by another client is valid with respect to a reference identifier

-3. Enable a group member to verify that a credential represents the same application-level device as another credential
+3. Enable a group member to verify that a credential represents the same application-level device as another credential when possible

 A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key bound by its credential.